-"One of the consequences of high house prices relative to earnings, is that it makes raising a deposit a significant challenge for prospective first time buyers.
-Indeed, at present, a 20% deposit is currently equivalent to 104% of the pre-tax income of a typical full-time employee, up from 87% ten years ago, although there is significant regional variation.
+"One of the consequences of high house prices relative to earnings is that it makes raising a deposit a significant challenge for prospective first time buyers.
+Indeed at present, a 20% deposit is now equivalent to 110% of the pretax income of a typical full-time employee, a record high and up from 102% a year ago.

-"This is illustrated in the chart below, which shows the average time it would take someone earning the typical wage in each region to save a 20% deposit towards a typical FTB property, assuming they set aside 15% of their take-home pay each month.
+"Nonetheless, there is substantial regional variation as illustrated in the chart below, which shows the average time it would take someone earning the typical wage in each region to save a 20% deposit towards an average FTB property, assuming they set aside 15% of their take-home pay each month.